||Office of Admissions

 Ability to support and adhere to University and departmental policies and procedures.

-Ability to read and comprehend instructions, short correspondence, and memos.
-Ability to compose routine letters and memoranda with proficiency in grammar, punctuation, spelling and word usage.
+LANGUAGE SKILLS Ability to read and comprehend instructions, short correspondence, and memos.
+Ability to write correspondence.
 Ability to effectively present information in one-on-one and small group situations to customers, clients, and other University employees.

 PHYSICAL DEMANDS The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.